 - The program title.

-- The names and contact information of the program organizers.
+- Names and contact information of the program organizers.

 - Names of speakers to be invited including their full names and schools with links to or copies of their curricula vitae.
-The number of speakers should be limited to three (or a maximum of four) plus one moderator and should include a diversity of law schools, viewpoint, gender, race, and years of experience.
-Discussion Group proposals should have no fewer than 8, and no more than 15 invited participants, with 12 being the strongly preferred max.
+The number of speakers should be limited to three, or a maximum of four, plus one moderator.

-- If applicable, name the journal or edited volume that will be publishing the program.
+- If applicable, proposals should name the journal or edited volume that will be publishing any papers that are presented at the program.

-Kathleen Boozang, Seton Hall University School of Law, Chair
+Kathleen Boozang, Seton Hall University School of Law

-Steve Calabresi, Northwestern University Pritzker School of Law
+James E. Pfander, Northwestern University Pritzker School of Law, Chair